elusiv-privacy/elusiv-samples/README.md

 Repo showing sample usage of the compiled Elusiv SDK

 ## Setup:

-1. Install the Elusiv SDK from the provided tarball (do not install the unzipped package, this will mess up the paths that node generates):
+1. Install the Elusiv SDK from the provided tarball[^1]. (do not install the unzipped package, this will mess up the paths that node generates):

 `npm i path/to/elusiv-sdk-1.0.0.tgz`